Apple unveils new $329 iPad to take on Chromebook in schools

 "Macs and iPads are used throughout schools by students for everything from music to language arts and even advanced robotics," Apple's CEO Tim Cook said at the event.

 Apple called the new iPad "our most affordable iPad."
-It costs $299 for schools, and $329 for consumers.
+It costs $299 for schools, and $329 for consumers (£319 in the UK, AU$469 in Australia).
 The new iPad is available to order starting today, and you can expect shipping to start this week.
 The current cheapest iPad is also $329.

 The new 9.7 inch iPad will be able to use Apple's Pencil stylus, which costs an additional $99.